Jun 11, 2025

 Testing Strategy

-Testing is essential in both Continuous Delivery (CD) and Continuous Training (CT), but the goals and methods differ.
-CD ensures that changes,whether code, configs, or model versions,integrate cleanly and don’t break the system.
+CD ensures that changes—whether code, configs, or model versions—integrate cleanly and don't break the system.
 Typical pipelines include unit, integration, end-to-end, and semantic output tests.
 In ML workflows, CD often adds safety gates to catch hallucinations, biased outputs, or regressions before release.
+Tools like Galileo Evaluate support this by enabling teams to build golden test sets and apply pre-built or custom metrics as part of automated validation.

 CT, by contrast, focuses on comparative testing.
-The key question isn’t just “does the model work?”,it’s “is this version better than what’s in production?”
+The key question isn't just "does the model work?"—it's "is this version better than what's in production?"
 Evaluation metrics like accuracy, F1 score, or AUC are tracked over time and across segments.
 CT also checks for hidden side effects like increased bias, degraded performance in edge cases, or slower inference.
 These checks often rely on synthetic test sets, guardrails, or heuristics when labeled data is unavailable.

 In short, CD validates system stability.
 CT validates ongoing model quality.
 CD failures are loud and visible; CT failures are subtle but often more costly over time.